scala/docs.scala-lang/_getting-started/intellij-track/building-a-scala-project-with-intellij-and-sbt.md

 Here, `libraryDependencies` is a set of dependencies, and by using `+=`, we're adding the [PureConfig](https://index.scala-lang.org/pureconfig/pureconfig/pureconfig/0.17.0) dependency to the set of dependencies that sbt will go and fetch when it starts up.
-Now, in any Scala file, you can import classes, objects, etc, from scala-parser-combinators with a regular import.
+Now, in any Scala file, you can import classes, objects, etc, from PureConfig with a regular import.

 2. Lets try it out by loading a configuration file.
 Go ahead and create a new folder under the default location src/main/resources, and add the file